zcao0420/MOFormer/README.md

 - hMOF [Paper](https://www.nature.com/articles/nchem.1192)

 #### Questions about the code
 The graduate students who worked on the paper have graduated from CMU.
-We monitor the github repository regularly, please feel free raise questions or concerns about the code.
+We monitor the github repository regularly, please feel free raise github issues for questions or concerns about the code.
 It makes it easier for us to handle the code requests.